-Funding and Partnerships: WWU, DNR, WAFAC, SJC, SJPT, WSP, NPS, ESD, NPS, WDFW b.
+Funding and Partnerships: WWU, DNR, WAFAC, SJC, SJPT, WSP, NPS, ESD, NPS, WDFW

+Objectives Activities 1.
+Provide workforce training, career development, and higher education opportunities for adults. a.
+Maintain Islands Conservation Corps workforce training, certificate and Master-level educational opportunities in partnership with land management agencies and Western Washington University. b.
 Ensure sustainable operations and staffing for consistent delivery of programs in a safe and efficient manner.
-2. Maintain a safe and productive labor crew focused on ecological restoration.
-Recruit and train career-minded candidates to Americorps positions that focus on ecological restoration in the San Juans.
+2. Maintain a safe and productive labor crew focused on ecological restoration. a.
+Recruit and train career minded candidates to Americorps positions that focus on ecological restoration in the San Juans.b.
 Continue serving the needs of public land management agencies, completing restoration and stewardship projects on public and private lands.
-3. Support research opportunities in coordination with land management partners to answer pressing questions and challenges in landscape ecology Coordinate with partners to identify research needs and support students in pursuing this research in the context of their coursework.
+3. Support research opportunities in coordination with land management partners to answer pressing questions and challenges in landscape ecology a.
+Coordinate with partners to identify research needs and support students in pursuing this research in the context of their coursework.b.
 Provide training to students that helps them obtain funding to support research projects.
-4. Cultivate relationships with tribal partners to support and engage in co-management and stewardship opportunities.
-Continue relationship-building with regional tribes Coordinate with partner agencies on improving co-management models.
+4. Cultivate relationships with tribal partners to support and engage in co-management and stewardship opportunities. a.
+Continue relationship-building with regional tribesb.
+Coordinate with partner agencies on improving co-management models.